-People say I'm crazy, doing what I'm doing
+People say I'm crazy

-Well, they give me all kinds of warnings to save me from ruin
+Well, they give me all kinds of warnings

-When I say that I'm okay, well, they look at me kinda strange
+When I say that I'm okay, well they look at me kinda strange

 "Surely, you're not happy now, you no longer play the game"

-People say I'm lazy, dreaming my life away
+People say I'm lazy

-Well, they give me all kinds of advice designed to enlighten me
+Well they give me all kinds of advice

 When I tell them that I'm doing fine watching shadows on the wall

-"Don't you miss the big time, boy.
-You're no longer on the ball"
+"Don't you miss the big time boy, you're no longer on the ball?"

 I'm just sitting here watching the wheels go round and round